tinymce/tinymce-docs/plugins/textpattern.md

 Using the configuration in this example:

 * `{start: '#', format: 'h1'}` - Typing `#`, some text, and then pressing `Enter` will convert the text to a `h1` heading.
-* Typing `1.` 'followed by a space' and your desired text, then pressing `Enter` will convert the text into an ordered list, with the original text as the first list item, and the new line as the second list item.
+* Typing `1.` followed by a space, your desired text, and then pressing `Enter` will convert the text into an ordered list, with the original text as the first list item, and the new line as the second list item.
 Since we have specified `value`, this pattern will execute `editor.execCommand('InsertOrderedList', false, { 'list-style-type': 'decimal'})`.

 #### Replacements patterns